-David Berry joined Flagship Pioneering in 2005 where he is a General Partner, focusing on conceiving, creating, resourcing, and launching groundbreaking companies.
-David has co-founded more than 20 companies across life sciences, technology and sustainability, including Seres Therapeutics (NASDAQ: MCRB), T2 Biosystems (NASDAQ: TTOO), Indigo Agriculture, Evelo Biosciences, Eleven Biotherapeutics (NASDAQ: EBIO), LS9 (acquired by Renewable Energy Group), Axcella Health, and Inari Agriculture.
-He has served as founding CEO of over 10 companies including Seres, Evelo, and Axcella, and founding Chairman of Indigo and Inari.
+David Berry joined Flagship Pioneering in 2005, where he is a General Partner, focusing on conceiving, creating, resourcing, and launching groundbreaking companies.
+David has co-founded more than 20 companies across life sciences and sustainability, including Valo, where he serves as CEO.
+Other companies include Joule, Seres Therapeutics (NASDAQ: MCRB), T2 Biosystems (NASDAQ: TTOO), Indigo Agriculture, Evelo Biosciences, Eleven Biotherapeutics (NASDAQ: EBIO), LS9 (acquired by Renewable Energy Group), Axcella Health, and Inari Agriculture.
+He has served as founding CEO of over 10 companies including Seres, Evelo, and Axcella.

 David has been broadly recognized as a world-leading innovator: elected as a Young Global Leader by the World Economic Forum, named as Innovator of the Year by MIT Technology Review from amongst its annual TR35 list, and selected as one of 12 Innovators Reshaping Reality by the U.S. State Department, alongside pioneers such as Tim Berners-Lee.
 He holds over 200 patents and patent applications.
 David and his companies have been awarded with more than 150 additional awards and honors.